-An open Letter from Karl Lenss, M.ED
+An open Letter from Karl Lenss, M.ED., CEP

-Our honest, transparent approach has helped hundreds of students study for the ACT/SAT exams and effectively navigate the myriad choices that accompany choosing the right college.
-We’ve also helped students from all walks of life earn merit scholarships and financial aid to reduce the ever-increasing cost of a college education.
-To me, there is nothing more rewarding than seeing my students proceed into their college years and adult lives with confidence and clarity!
+Our honest, transparent approach has helped hundreds of students from all walks of life effectively navigate the myriad choices that accompany choosing the right college and prepare for SAT/ACT exams.
+We’ve also helped many students uniquely position themselves to earn merit scholarships and financial aid to reduce the ever-increasing cost of a college education.
+To us, there is nothing more rewarding than seeing our students progress into their college years and adulthood with confidence and clarity!

 - The college search and application process should be a fun and exciting time.
-If anyone tells you that they have “inside” information, can pull strings, provide shortcuts, or give you a special advantage in admissions, you are being misled.
+If anyone tells you they have “inside” information, can pull strings, provide shortcuts, or give you a special advantage in admissions, you are being misled.

 - There are many postsecondary options for every student, and no student should have to become something they are not to get accepted.
 The “best” school is the school that fits a student academically, socially, and financially.

 The vast majority of admissions officers, school counselors and IEC’s are ethical, compassionate professionals who dedicate their careers to advising students and their families.
 Before hiring a counselor, ensure that you work with a fully vetted IEC who abides by the highest ethical standards as a member of AICEP, NACAC, IECA or HECA.